scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 ![Depth example 2](./images/solitaire-phaser-3-tutorial-3-3.png)

 When we add these cards to our Scene, Phaser is drawing them one by one onto our Canvas element, which gives us the appearance of depth in our game.
 Now, this is how Phaser will render objects by default, but the framework also always you to control this with a number of built in methods and with the `depth` property on the game objects that are created.
-By default, all game objects with have a `depth` of `0`, and how this property can be used is Phaser will render out game objects with a higher depth on top of game objects of a lower depth.
+By default, all game objects will have a `depth` of `0`, and Phaser will render out game objects with a higher depth on top of game objects of a lower depth.
 To see an example of this, if you add the following line of code to the bottom of the `#createDrawPile` method:

 ```typescript
 this.#drawPileCards[1].setDepth(2);